-All work submitted and/or marked complete in the OLS/OMHS is assumed to have been completed only by students from their own student account.
+All work submitted and/or marked complete in Canvas is assumed to have been completed only by students from their own student account.
 Students should not have access to the learning coach login credentials.
 Students are also responsible for observing the standards on plagiarism and properly crediting all sources relied on in the composition of their work.
-Failure to abide by these standards will be reported to the Principal and will result in a conference with the student's parent and/or Learning Coach.
+Failure to abide by these standards will be reported to the principal and will result in a conference with the student's parent and/or learning coach.
 Students who violate this policy are subject to consequences, including recommendation to discontinue enrollment in MODA's program.
-Please see Code of Conduct for consequences.
+Please see the Code of Conduct for consequences.

-Class Connect Expectations
+Live Class Expectations

-Students are expected to log-in to required live Class Connect sessions at the appropriate time with:
+Students are expected to log in to required Live Class sessions at the appropriate time with:

-• Cameras on

-Appropriate background
+- Cameras on - Appropriate background

-All Class Connect platform features must be used in accordance with all school policies and expectations.
+All Live Class platform features must be used in accordance with all school policies and expectations.